The Introduction of 6 12 25 Workouts

 Who can benefit from the 6 12 25 workout routine?

-This method is effective for individuals aiming to build muscle mass regardless of their experience level.
-Beginners can use it to develop foundational strength and muscle, while advanced lifters can incorporate it to break through plateaus and add variety to their training.
+This method will help anyone build muscle, no matter how much experience they have.
+Beginners can use it to gain muscle and strength, while established lifters can use it to break through plateaus and change up their routines.

 How often should the 6 12 25 workouts be performed?